ro0gr/ember-cli-page-object/guides/quickstart.md

 It can be challenging to keep in mind rules like this across your tests.

-We can absorb such complexities by declaring custom methods:
+We can absorb such complexity by declaring a custom method for clicking a desirable digit button:

 ```js
 // your-app/tests/pages/components/quickstart-calculator.js